Managing missing data with pandas

 Name: count, dtype: int64

-To make the records follow each other in their chronological order, we first set the index for timestamp with set_index:
+To ensure that the data records follow each other in chronological order, we first set the index for timestamp with set_index:

 [19]: